On the Road between Florence & Siena

 The locals know this church as the Suffragette Church, which housed a convent until the nuns were forced to flee with the approach of the Napoleonic armies.
 Like so many buildings in San Casciano, it was severely damaged in WWII.
-As you walk up the first step, you are actually crossing what would have been the external wall of the church, and the first loggia was actually enclosed as was the area dedicated to the plebs, whereas the internal part of the church was dedicated to the wealthy patrons and the nuns in the convent.
+As you walk up the first step, you are actually crossing what would have been the external wall of the church.
+The original loggia was actually enclosed, as was the area dedicated to the plebs, whereas the internal part of the church was dedicated to the wealthy patrons and the nuns in the convent.

 The church and convent, dated in the 1300’s, house a special museum dedicated to the religious artwork from churches within the San Casciano area.
-We already know that San Casciano was an important religious epicenter and densely populated for the times - with 4 different Pieves (parish churches) tied to it and several other “feeder” churches but, even if this was an obscure fact, the quantity of masterpieces would suggest that the church dominated the area.
+We already know that San Casciano was an important religious epicenter and densely populated for the times - with 4 different Pieves (parish churches) tied to it and several other “feeder” churches.
+However, even if this wasn't so obvious, the quantity of masterpieces would suggest that the church dominated the area.
 The artwork is rich and varied, just as were the artists that passed through this area.
 Since San Casciano was on one of the major roads that joined Florence with Siena, many famous artists travelled through this town leaving masterpieces in homage to the churches.

 Santa Maria del Prato

 Or what the locals would call the church of the Misericordia.
-This small little church with a distinct Gothic facade, is found just inside the city gate towards Florence (or Prato, since there was a large grassy field just outside the door).
-It's size and obsure position would have you skipping right over it except for the fact that it houses some pretty impressive pieces of artwork, namely the Crucifix by Simone Martini, thought to be one of the last pieces he complete while in Italy.
-It is presently under restoration, with the hopes that it will be available again in 2016.
+This small little church with a distinct Gothic facade, is found just inside the city gate towards Florence.
+It's size and obscure position would have you skipping right over it except for the fact that it houses some pretty impressive pieces of artwork, namely the Crucifix by Simone Martini, thought to be one of the last pieces he complete while in Italy.
+It ws recently under restoration.

 Torre del Chianti